Skip to main content

 Cases of On-Site Injury / Illness of Teacher Candidate

-If a teacher candidate suffers an injury or illness on school property during the course of the student teaching placement, the teacher candidate is to immediately contact his/her mentor teacher, building principal, and college supervisor.
+If a teacher candidate suffers an injury or illness on school property during the course of the student teaching placement, the teacher candidate is to immediately contact their mentor teacher, building principal, and college supervisor.
 In the event an accident occurs, appropriate school personnel should contact the Director of Field Experience and School Partnerships at 607-753-2824.

 Absences other than Illness / Injury